redhat-developer/odo/docs/getting-started.md

 ## Using the `.odoignore` and `.gitignore` files

 The `.odoignore` file in the root directory of your application will ignore a list of files/patterns.
-This will prevent `odo watch` from constantly reloading / redeploying certain files.
+This behaviour will apply to both `odo push` and `odo watch`.

 If `.odoignore` does *not* exist, `.gitignore` is used instead for ignoring specific files and folders.